FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

     String getAdditionalInfo();
     FlowAttributesData getFlowAttributesData();

 The Connection interface is extended by `com.axway.st.plugins.site.CustomSite` abstract class which is also part of Pluggable Transfer Site SPI.
 Its main purpose is to hold a UIBean instance containing connection parameters as key-value pairs saved into the database as custom transfer site properties.
-The parameters are loaded from the database by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and populated in the UIBean instance inside the specific `CustomSite` implementation when starting server-initiated transfers.
+The parameters are loaded from the database by {{< SecureTransport/componentshortname  >}} and populated in the UIBean instance inside the specific `CustomSite` implementation when starting server-initiated transfers.

 The following steps should be followed to create the custom protocol connector: